 - The SETA hasn’t paid you, now you don’t have money to pay the learners?
 Unacceptable.
 If you don’t have the resources to fulfill your legal obligations to these learners then you don’t belong in this space.

 - Why pay below R4k?!
 You can get it back!

 Much is said about youth believing they ‘feel entitled.’
 If you are of this belief, please hire me for a workshop and let’s remove limited thinking.
 You will never be able to tap into what youth offer organisations if this perception continues.

-Youth simply plead for decent financial benefits in exchange for their labour and commitment to study.
-Bearing in mind the unemployed are usually also poor, stipends below R4k in an urban environment are not pro-poor.
+Youth require decent financial benefits in exchange for their labour and commitment to study.
+Bearing in mind the unemployed are usually also poor, stipends below R4k, particularly in an urban environment, are not pro-poor.

 I assume an argument can be made for lower stipends in rural areas but I don’t like to make it now as I haven’t checked the data for this specific context.